 Loan Exit Counseling

 Exit Counseling is required each time a student drops below half-time enrollment level, leave school for one or more quarters or graduate.
-The exit counseling gives students important information regarding loan repayment and rights and responsibilities as a borrower.
+Exit counseling gives students important information regarding loan repayment and rights and responsibilities as a borrower.
 Exit Counseling is completed online at Federal Student Aid.

 Determining your Loan Servicer

-The National Student Loan Data System (NSLDS) provides comprehensive information about your federal loan history, including servicer(s) and their contact information, loan totals, loan status, and subsidized loan usage (SULA) calculation.
-Students may access NSLDS by logging onto NSLDS.
-Please use your FAFSA FSA ID to login.
+The U.S. Department of Education Federal Student Aid website provides comprehensive information about your federal loan history, including servicer(s) and their contact information, loan totals, loan status, and subsidized loan usage (SULA) calculation.
+You may access this website by using your FAFSA FSA ID to login.